StuartCowley/javascript-basics-express/README.md

 ## Running tests

-You can run tests with the `npm test` command and start the server with 'npm run start'.
+You can run tests with the `npm test` command and start the server with `npm run start`.

 ## Endpoints

 The API contains the following endpoints:

-/arrays/remove-element
+`/arrays/remove-element`
 Method: POST
 Parameters: index (query parameter), array (request body)
 Description: Removes an element from the array at the specified index and returns the new array.